eclipse/packages/charts/hono/README.md

 ### Using a production grade Kafka cluster

-If Kafka based messaging is enabled by setting `messagingNetworkType` to `kafka`, the Kafka clients need to be configured with connection information for a Kafka cluster.
+If Kafka based messaging is enabled by adding `kafka` to `messagingNetworkTypes`, the Kafka clients need to be configured with connection information for a Kafka cluster.
 The Helm chart can deploy an example Kafka cluster.
 This is enabled by setting `kafkaMessagingClusterExample.enabled` to `true`.
 With this setting the chart deploys a Kafka cluster consisting of a single broker and a single Zookeeper instance and configures the